russluber/project-rap-sheet/README.md

 ## Overview

-The first objective of this project is to create a database for FlipTop rap batles.
+The first objective of this project is to create a database for FlipTop rap battles.
 To this end, this project builds a clean battle-level dataset from two raw sources:

 1. `youtube_videos.json`
    Raw YouTube upload metadata collected from the [FlipTop channel](https://www.youtube.com/@fliptopbattles).